Cole-Graham/WabbitBot/dev/tools/rating_simulator/design.md

 - Use cosine scaling to decrease this weighting the lower the opponent's elo is, reaching 0 at a specified max gap.
   The formula is: `weight = (1 + cos(π * normalized_gap * 0.7)) / 2`
   where normalized_gap is the rating difference divided by the max gap.
-- The max rating gap should be equal to 40% of the total Elo range of the entire leaderboard population, divided by 2.
+- The max rating gap should be equal to 20% of the total Elo range of the entire leaderboard population.
-- Formula: `variety_gap = (max_rating - min_rating) * 0.40 / 2`
+- Formula: `variety_gap = (max_rating - min_rating) * 0.2`

 ## Variety Bonus Calculation Details